 The key phrase to look for is “Up to X hours of operational time“.
-Make sure that setup and breakdown is outside of your photo booth’s rental time.
+Make sure that setup and breakdown times are outside of your photo booth’s rental time.
 Four hours of use should mean four hours.
 Not two or two and a half.

 What is your hourly overtime rate?

 Typically, overtime rates are more expensive than pre-booking an additional hour.
-For example, if you are on the fence of booking a three hour rental versus a four hour rental, find out the photo booth company’s overtime rate and subtract the pre-booked additional hour.
-If the difference in cost is small – for example, $50 more per hour for an overtime hour – it is better to book the shorter time frame and utilize overtime if absolutely necessary, versus paying for the longer time frame and the photo booth gets minimal use in the final hour.
+For example, if you are on the fence about booking a three-hour rental versus a four-hour rental, find out the photo booth company’s overtime rate and subtract the pre-booked additional hour.
+If the difference in cost is small – for example, $50 more per hour for an overtime hour – it is better to book the shorter time frame and utilize overtime if absolutely necessary, versus paying for the longer time frame and the photo booth has minimal use in the final hour.
 IMPORTANT NOTE: Make sure the overtime rate is explicitly stated in your photo booth contract.